joshuaseetss/cf-reviews/README.md

 a.
 Name
 b.
 Good / OK / Bad
 c.
 Review message
-3) User can view a list of reviews submitted
-4. User can view an up-to-date pie chart of count of good / OK / bad reviews on the homepage
+3) User can click on "View all reviews" button to view a list of reviews submitted, together with an up-to-date pie chart of count of good / OK / bad reviews
-5. User can click on a button that allows him to see all the messages left for the teacher.

 ## Points to note
 1) Reviews cannot be submitted if name and the rating is not submitted.
 Comments can be left blank.
+2) The data is being stored in a browser.
+Open in another browser to reset the data.